apache/arrow/docs/source/cpp/tutorials/basic_arrow.rst

-Let's say that we want an array made up of sub-arrays, because it can be useful for avoiding data copies when concatenating, for parallelizing work, for fitting each chunk cutely into cache, or for exceeding the 2,147,483,647 row limit in a standard Arrow :class:`Array`.
+Let's say that we want an array made up of sub-arrays, because it can be useful for avoiding data copies when concatenating, for parallelizing work, for fitting each chunk into cache, or for exceeding the 2,147,483,647 row limit in a standard Arrow :class:`Array`.
 For this, Arrow offers :class:`ChunkedArray`, which can be made up of individual Arrow :class:`Arrays <Array>`.
 In this example, we can reuse the arrays we made earlier in part of our chunked array, allowing us to extend them without having to copy